particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 In New Zealand, we previously recommended the U270 as Two Degrees was the carrier.
 We've switched to Spark, however, which uses 850 MHz and thus the U260 is now recommended for New Zealand, like Australia.
 If you've purchased a U270 for use in New Zealand and are stuck at blinking green (connecting to cellular), technical support can switch your SIM back to Two Degrees so you can use the U270.

 In Uruguay, the carrier used by the Particle SIM, Movistar, uses 1900 MHz so the U260 Americas model is the correct one.
-If you're using an Ancel 3rd-party SIM, however, that uses 2100 MHz you you'll nee the U270 model, instead.
+If you're using an Antel 3rd-party SIM, however, that uses 2100 MHz you you'll nee the U270 model, instead.

 <sup>4</sup>The U270 model supports 900/2100 MHz for 3G (UMTS/HSPA) and 900/1800 MHz for 2G (GPRS/EDGE).
 It is typically used in Europe, Asia, and Africa.
 It is used by some carriers in South America (with a 3rd-party SIM card).